 Charities & Third Sector

-MacRoberts is a leading adviser to charities, the third sector and social enterprise in Scotland and we have a deep understanding of the issues and challenges facing the sector.
+As a leading adviser to charities, the third sector and social enterprise in Scotland, MacRoberts has a deep understanding of the issues and challenges facing the sector.

-We have a number of partnerships which you can find out more about in the different tabs be
+We have a number of partnerships which you can find out more about below.

 Action for Children help disadvantaged children in Scotland, from before they are born until they are late twenties, through practical services and programmes that are proven to work.
 One such programme is a homelessness project called New Horizons.
 This programme offers a welcoming and safe environment for young people who are in the process of leaving care or have experienced homelessness for a variety of different reasons.